CESNET/etlog/doc/notes.md

 ## Server setup

 The application is setup on Debian jessie.
 It is running as user etlog and it's root is in /home/etlog/etlog/.
-It is listening for incoming connections on port 8080 for http connections and on port 8443 for https connections.
-Http connections are automatically redirected to https.
+It is listening for incoming http connections on port 8080.
+Apache webserver is sitting in front of etlog and is doing a proxy for it.

-Successful redicretion requires HTTP 1.1 host header.
+The main purpose of putting apache in front of the application itself is authentication.
+Apache uses shibd module for authentication in czech identitity feredation [eduid.cz](eduid.cz).
+Http connections are automatically forced to https by apache.

 ### User setup